hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 In [part 1](#part-1), **"What is DEL"**, I try to form a comprehensive understanding of how DEL(ETE) originated as a way to obliterate errors on punched tape, and how it found use as a timing control for mechanical printers.

-In [part 2](#part-2), **"The graphics of DEL"**, I take a closer look at how normally non-printing characters, like DEL, were given a standardized visual representation through ECMA-17 in 1968, and how DEL was *actually* represented in various early bitmap fonts between 1970s–1990s.
+In [part 2](#part-2), **"The graphics of DEL"**, I take a closer look at how normally non-printing characters, like DEL, were given a standardized graphical representation through ECMA-17 in 1968, and how DEL was *actually* represented in various early bitmap fonts between 1970s–1990s.

 [Part 3](#part-3), **"DEL in Amiga ASCII art"**, is about the particular shape and design of Topaz's <span class="amiga-inline">⌂</span>.
 I analyze over 3000 Amiga ASCII artworks made between 1993–2005 to see how DEL was used, and showcase some of them.